jcasalet/ucsc/README.md

 ## What to look for?
 Looking at output file for each chromome, you'll notice:

-* not all bins are exactly your bin width, but roughly they are
+* not all bins are exactly your bin width, but roughly they are.
+That's due to the widthEpsilon parameter and the fact that `samtools depth` doesn't generate completely contiguous reads
 * some counts are off the charts, but most follow a trend
-* updateDocuments() that shows different ways of updating documents